Long overlooked by beach goers bound for Baja California’s smaller surf hamlets, for decades the city of La Paz seemed like a bit of an underdog.

 Swim with Whale Sharks

-Whale watching might sound exciting, but what about swimming with sharks?
+La Paz whale shark watching might sound exciting, but what about swimming with sharks?
 It’s hard to decide which is better – so why not both?
 Whale sharks are peaceful, incredible giants of the ocean, and they happen to pass by La Paz in their hundreds late in the year.

 The whale shark season usually starts in early to mid October, and can last until the following March.
 Ideally, the mid point of the season is the best time, particularly around December.